-The addressing procedure for the I2C bus is such that the first byte after the Start condition usually determines which device will be the slave addressed by the master.
+The addressing procedure for the IC bus is such that the first byte after the Start condition usually determines which device will be the Client addressed by the host.
 The exception is the general call address which can address all devices.
-When this address is used, all devices should, in theory, respond with an Acknowledge.
+When this address is used, all devices need to, in theory, respond with an Acknowledge.

-The general call address is one of eight addresses reserved for specific purposes by the I^2C protocol.
-It consists of all '0's with $R/\overline{W} = 0$.
+The general call address is one of eight addresses reserved for specific purposes by the $I^2C$ protocol.
+It consists of all '0's with $R/\overline{W} = 0$ .